 Skip to Content

-Posts are the positions and locations where Safety Team members are assigned during services.
-This guide covers how to create, edit, and manage posts for your organization.
+Posts are the positions and locations where Safety Team Members are assigned during services and events.
+This guide covers how to create, manage, and delete posts for your organization.

 What Are Posts?